Amazing Green Tea Health Benefits

 Here’s how it all works.
 Antioxidants like EGCG are abundant in Green tea.

-- L-theanine has a similar effect on memory and attention when it is consumed in combination with caffeine.
+• L-theanine has a similar effect on memory and attention when consumed with caffeine.

 Have you tried mid-day meditation with tea?
 I find this to be a wonderful escape to relax the mind and body.
 Pick a quiet place (a garden or a room), and turn off all of your electronic gadgets.
 Be one with the brewed Green tea.
 Just for 10-minutes.
 I call this my Zen TeaTime.